dontriskit/awesome-llms-txt/README.md

 ## Contributing

-Contributions and improvements are welcome!
-Please open issues or PRs to add your site or refine this guide.
+Contributions are welcome!
+Please open an issue or PR to:

+- Add a new site's `llms.txt`
+- Improve the guide in `docs/`
+- Refine the analysis or tooling

 ## License